 - Reuse your bridesmaid bouquets (and ceremony décor): One trick to maximize your floral budget is to reuse the bridesmaids’ bouquets, placing them in tabletop vases after pictures have been taken.
-Let your florist or planner know ahead of time that you’d like to reallocate the bridesmaid bouquets.
-You can even ask your maid of honor to do this tasks (just make sure the vases are ready to go).
+Let your floral designer or wedding planner know ahead of time that you’d like to reallocate your bridal party flowers.
+You can even ask your maid of honor to do this task (just make sure the vases are ready to go).
 Similarly, reuse the blooms from your wedding ceremony at the reception.
 For example, move the large altar arrangements to the dessert table and the aisle decorations to reception tables.

 - Think outside the vase: While no one can argue that fresh flowers aren’t a lovely way to decorate your reception tables, there are plenty of other ways to distinguish your wedding decor without increasing your floral budget.
 Getting creative here can be a great way to integrate your wedding theme and add a personal touch to your fête.
 Consider decorating your tables with some of the following non-floral decor:

 - Photos of you and your partner

 - Lanterns or candles

 - Vintage cameras or typewriters

 - Moss, pinecones, and tree slices